curium-rocks/mitre-siphon/README.md

 ## Getting Started

 Run `docker-compose up` to launch the application.
-Once everything has started up you will be able to access the application at http://localost:8080/ the default credentials are test:test.
-Once you are logged in you will have access to the swagger ui to interact with the REST API.
-This will allow you to do paged multi term searches against the saved NVD CVE data.
+Once everything has started up you will be able to access the application at http://localost:8080/, a basic swagger ui is included to show the API endpoints.

 ![image](https://user-images.githubusercontent.com/8363252/106229649-9adac180-61b3-11eb-8aa9-614ebfb1dcf3.png)

+You can interact with a live version [here](https://mitre-siphon.apps.curium.rocks).

 ## Built With